hiddenswitch/meteor-server-eval/README.md

      - __'serverEval/clear'__
      - __'serverEval/execute'__

-*   Set permissions to use the console in a production environment
+*   Set permissions to use the console in a production environment.
+An undefined or empty array permits no one to connect.
+Add null to this list to enable everyone to use the console.

     ```json
     "permissions": {
         "console": [
-            { "userId": "abcdefghijk" },
+            "abcdefghijk",
-            { "facebookId" : "100000000001"}
+            "100000000001"
         ]
     }
     ```